 Intended learning outcomes

-have further developed students’ Japanese communication skills by applying honorific system rules, learning interpersonal skills;
+- demonstrate developed Japanese communication skills by applying honorific system rules, learning interpersonal skills;

-have built vocabulary by developing etymological (in-depth cultural and linguistic) knowledge, and learning organized learning;
+- demonstrate extended vocabulary as a result of developing etymological (in-depth cultural and linguistic) knowledge, and organized learning;

-have learnt how to work in group effectively through project work, i.e., integrity, self-awareness
+- work in groups effectively through project work, i.e., developed integrity, self-awareness

-have practiced reflective learning and monitoring their learning, continuing learning and
+- practise reflective learning and monitoring learning, continuing learning;

 - demonstrate time management and prioritisation.